 Other Formulas

-If you believe that there is a diminishing cost of adding each unit of capacity you might try a model of the form BBC=Fixed cost + kxb , where 0< b< 1.
+If you believe that there is a diminishing cost of adding each unit of capacity you might try a model of the form BC=Fixed cost + kxb , where 0< b< 1.
 This will ensure that each additional unit of capacity will incur a smaller cost.

 Let us now start building the model to determine whether opening the new bakery is a good idea.